LLM-Advisor: An LLM Advisor for Cost-efficient Path Planning across Multiple Terrains: Introduction

+In this paper, we introduce a new task: cost-efficient path planning across multiple terrains, a critical challenge for unmanned robots.
+Unlike existing methods that mainly optimize distance or time, we emphasize travel cost.
+Given a path represented as a sequence of connected segments, the total travel cost is defined as the sum over all path segments, where each segment cost is computed as the product of its Euclidean length and the corresponding terrain cost.
+This formulation is particularly relevant for robots operating in environments where recharging is difficult (e.g., remote areas, space, and disaster zones).
+Reducing energy use directly extends operational time and effectiveness.

+However, achieving cost-efficient navigation remains challenging in practice.
+Although classical planners such as A* are globally optimal with respect to a given discrete graph formulation, in practical robot navigation settings they typically operate on discretized maps with limited connectivity, due to sensing resolution, computational constraints, or map availability.
+As a result of discretization effects and limited connectivity, the resulting paths may still be suboptimal with respect to the underlying continuous terrain and long-range cost structure.
+This motivates the need for an additional mechanism that can reason over the global terrain layout and propose path refinements that are not representable within the planner’s original discrete search space, while leaving A*’s optimality guarantees on the discrete graph intact.
+Specifically, in our experimental setting, A* operates on a discretized grid graph with fixed 8-connected connectivity and uses the Manhattan distance to the goal as the heuristic function.

+We then propose LLM-Advisor, a post-processing module that leverages large language models to refine paths generated by classical planners.
+It selectively suggests improvements only when needed and incorporates hallucination-mitigation strategies, achieving significant gains: 72.37\% improved for A*, 69.47\% for RRT*, and 78.70\% for LLM-A*.
+Unlike prior LLM approaches that rely on end-to-end generation or interactive queries, our method uses LLMs in an advisory role.
+With careful prompt design and hallucination control, LLM-Advisor improves cost efficiency without retraining or modifying the planner.
+Importantly, we do not aim to outperform optimally designed continuous or high-connectivity planners; instead, we target practical scenarios with fixed discretization, limited connectivity, or legacy implementations, where LLM-Advisor provides a planner-agnostic and low-risk mechanism for cost refinement.
+In summary, the contributions of this paper are threefold:

-\begin{itemize} \item We propose a prompt-based method, LLM-Advisor, that enables LLMs to act as effective advisors after path planning is completed by other methods.
-Experimental results demonstrate the effectiveness of the proposed prompt and the validity of using LLMs as advisors for path planning. \item We propose two hallucination mitigation strategies to further enhance the performance of LLM-Advisor. \item Experimental results demonstrate that LLM-Advisor is capable of selectively making suggestions.
-Specifically, 70.59\% of the paths suggested for the A* algorithm, 69.47\% for the RRT* algorithm, and 78.70\% for the LLM-A* algorithm are more cost-efficient. \end{itemize}
+\begin{itemize} \item We propose a prompt-based method, LLM-Advisor, that enables LLMs to act as effective advisors after path planning is completed by other methods. \item We propose two hallucination mitigation strategies to further enhance the performance of LLM-Advisor. \item Experimental results demonstrate that LLM-Advisor is capable of selectively making suggestions.
+Specifically, 72.37\% of the paths suggested for the A* algorithm, 69.47\% for the RRT* algorithm, and 78.70\% for the LLM-A* algorithm are more cost-efficient.
+The proposed hallucination-mitigation strategies significantly reduce hallucinations. \end{itemize}